LahariReddyMuthyala/braindrles/README.md

 ```

 5. run the app: `npm run dev` and open `localhost:8080`.
 Create a new account
 6. Go to the Database tab in Firebase.
-Create a key value pair like this:
+Create key value pairs like this:

 ```
 settings: {
   admins: {
     your_username: true,
+  },
+}

+users: {
+  your_username: {
+    admin: true
   }
 }